hacheemaster/hacheemaster.github.io/_posts/2019-01-31-HumanActivityRecognition.md

 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network that can learn patterns over sequences.
 The main advantage of LSTMs over traditional machine learning techniques is that they require no feature engineering.

+The custom_lstm() function below defines a stack of two LSTMs to process the input smart phone data.

 ```python
 def custom_lstm(lstm_units):
     input_smartphone = Input(shape=(X_train.shape[1],X_train.shape[2]), name='input_smartphone')